Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 		- Cells remain independent, but can quickly trasmit signals
 	- Communicate the current state of the cell that is directly next to the target cell
 		- Coordinate their response to a signal that only one of them may have received
-	- in plants, plasmodesmata are ubiquitous, making the entire plant intoa giant communication network
+	- In plants, plasmodesmata are ubiquitous, making the entire plant into a giant communication network
 ###### Paracrine

 ###### Endocrine
 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5